SanilShah/Samaj-Website/README.md

 - <h3>Backend

-1. Open terminal & go to `cd backend`
+1. Open terminal & and do `cd backend`

 2. install dependencies by running `npm install` command

 3. Run the command `npm start` or `nodemon index.js` to start live server on database

-- Congratulation 🎉 you have setup the environment successfully!
+- Congratulations 🎉 you have setup the environment successfully!

 ## 🛠️ Technology Used